Preliminary Study on Impact of Altitudinal Clines Over Distribution of Aphidoidea Complex in Kaghan Valley, Khyber Pakhtunkhwa, Pakistan

 Uroleucon (Lambersius) erigeronense (Thomas, 1878): Rosacha: 14-III-2020, apterae, Alt 1311, Lat 34°6’, Long 73°4’, host plant: Conzya Canadensis (Horseweed).

-In the study, it was observed that highest number of species were found at lower altitudes.
+In the study, it was observed that higher number of species were found at lower altitudes.
 Among the identified genera, Aphis genus was observed dominant representing five species; Aphis craccivora, Aphis citricola, Aphis fabae, Aphis gossypii and Aphis nasturtii, respectively.
 It was noticed that altitudes showing more human activity came up with a higher number of species abundance that may be a possible effect of the fact that at these altitudes, in addition to wild flora, many vegetables and fruit orchards were available.
 It is a known phenomenon that at higher altitudes, low temperature prevails and tall wooden trees are more seen that obviously are harder to attack for aphids.
 However, no aphids were found at few locations that may be a result of the fact that frequent rainfall followed by hail storms were received here during the survey period.

 According to (Amin et al., 2021) at higher elevations due to variable factors lower crops productivity results in decreased abundance and richness of aphids and therefore habitat along different elevational gradients has direct relationships with species diversity.
 As aphids are poikilothermic creatures, their biology is directly affected by the rise in temperature (Dampc et al., 2021).
 Temperature prevailing in the study area varies with height where the average mean lowest and extreme temperatures were 22°C and 40°C respectively.
 Here the coldest and snowfall months are November, December, January and February whereas in other months moderate temperature prevails (Awan et al., 2011).